siteorigin/vantage-child/README.md

-# vantage-child
+# Vantage Child Theme
-A Vantage child theme
+A Child theme of Vantage by SiteOrigin